mbabynames search ✿

-Darcy is a two-syllable name of English origin, meaning "noble and strong".
+from the Irish, meaning "dark one".
+Darcy is a two-syllable name of Irish origin, meaning "dark one".
 It ends with an open Y sound, which shapes how middle names connect to it phonetically.

 20